 In addition to coordinating with clay artists in the region to teach classes, its owner Jake Johnson has also partnered with the Shenandoah Valley Art Center to obtain retail space for Make Waynesboro products, demonstrating the power of entrepreneurial collaboration in growing and sustaining vibrant local economies.
 Like Ula, Make Waynesboro won a 2016 Virginia Living “Made in Virginia” award, this time as the category winner in Design.
 They also won the first-place award for pottery in the Shenandoah Valley Art Center’s Fall Foliage Festival Art Show.

 The Faded Poppy supplies flowers, planning, and day-of coordination services to weddings around the region.
 This past August, they celebrated their own big day when they opened their new storefront in the 220 Rosser Ave studios.
-With almost 50 clients in 2016, they are growing rapidly into 2017 and have brought on a new staff accountant, with additional staffing expansions anticipated this spring.

 Receiving significant regional media coverage from both WHSV and NBC/Channel 29, they were also featured on wedding blogs including Style Me Pretty, Glamour & Grace, Chic Vintage Bride, Virginia Bride Magazine, and more.
 They received the Virginia Living award for the Best Event Planner of 2016, along with the 2017 Couple’s Choice Award from Wedding Wire.